dmalhot6/pethospital/README.md

 - kubectl installed
 - Terraform installed
 - Docker installed
-- If you want to clone and deploy the application to your account, then create a repository secret with AWS_ROLE_ARN key and a OIDC role to github.
+- If you want to clone and deploy the application to your account, then create a repository secret with `AWS_ROLE_ARN` key and a OIDC role to github.

-### Connect to ArgoCD UI
-To connect to argoCD UI, run below commands to port forward.
-- aws eks update-kubeconfig --region us-west-2 --name pet-hospital-eks-cluster --role-arn arn:aws:iam::<AWS_ACCOUNT>:role/github-actions-role
-- kubectl port-forward svc/argocd-server -n argocd 8080:80
-- Username is admin
-- To get password run: kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d

 ### Deployment

 The application is deployed automatically via GitHub Actions workflows:

 1. Push changes to the `main` branch to trigger infrastructure and application deployment
-2. The GitHub workflow will:
+2. Run GitHub workflow `setup.yml` once to setup the terraform state S3 bucket.
+3. Then run GitHub workflow `deploy.yml` to
    - Apply Terraform configurations
    - Build and push Docker images
    - Deploy to EKS using ArgoCD

+### Connect to ArgoCD UI

+To connect to argoCD UI, run below commands to port forward.
+- `aws eks update-kubeconfig --region us-west-2 --name pet-hospital-eks-cluster --role-arn arn:aws:iam::<AWS_ACCOUNT>:role/github-actions-role`
+- `kubectl port-forward svc/argocd-server -n argocd 8080:80`
+- Username is admin
+- To get password run: `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`

 ### Cleanup